-Georgia requires all K-3 students to be screened for reading difficulties and characteristics of dyslexia three times per year using state-approved screeners, under the Georgia Early Literacy and Dyslexia Act (HB 307).
+Georgia requires all K-3 students to be screened for reading difficulties and characteristics of dyslexia three times per year using state-approved screeners, under the Georgia Early Literacy and Dyslexia Act as substantially revised by the Georgia Early Literacy Act of 2026 (HB 1193, signed May 5, 2026).

 Below is a plain-language explanation of your state's policies.

-Get a based on your child's screening results.
+Learn about your child's screening results.
+Get a

 Latest Developments